niklaushirt/urbancode_influx/README.md

 # IBM UrbanCode Deploy InfluxDB Plugin
 ---
-Note: This is not the plugin distributable!
-This is the source code.
-To find the installable plugin, go into the 'Releases' tab, and download a stable version.
+The plugin distributable is in the 'releases' directory, and download a stable version.

 ### License
 This plugin is protected under the [Eclipse Public 1.0 License](http://www.eclipse.org/legal/epl-v10.html)